 The following questions are designed to help determine the best traffic counting solution based on the unique needs of your business:

 How is your entrance set up?
 Does it consist of swing doors or is it an open entrance?

-- If you have an open entrance, horizontal counting can generally be less accurate because multiple people can block each other from being counted by the horizontal door counter.
+If you have an open entrance, horizontal counting can generally be less accurate because multiple people can block each other from being counted by the horizontal digital door counters.
 Also, horizontal counting requires that the door only swings out, since in-swinging doors will block the beam from detection.

 How wide is your entrance?

-- The wider the entrance, or the more group traffic you have, the less accurate horizontal counting will be.
+The wider the entrance, or the more foot traffic you have, the less accurate horizontal counting will be.
 What is your ceiling height and ceiling construction?
-If you are looking at horizontal counting sensors, they will work at up to about 15 feet of entrance width — and are only recommended at this width if you don’t have much group traffic.
+If you are looking at horizontal counters, they will work at up to about 15 feet of entrance width — and are only recommended at this width if you don’t have much group traffic.
 If you are considering an overhead sensor, you will need one sensor for every 11 feet of entrance width, depending on your ceiling height.
-And, with overhead door sensors, you will need network connections to the sensor in the ceiling at the entrance.
+And, with overhead digital door counters, you will need network connections to the sensor in the ceiling at the entrance.

-Do you want to capture traffic counts per day, or do you require shorter intervals?
+Do you want to capture door traffic counts per day, or do you require shorter intervals?

-- If you need traffic counts in the per-hour range, consider using one of the bi-directional sensors (which includes all of the overhead sensors and the horizontal OmniCounter).
+If you need foot traffic counts in the per-hour range, consider using one of the bi-directional counters (which includes all of the overhead counters and the horizontal OmniCounter).
 Since the sensor captures ins and outs, your hourly traffic counting results will match up closer to the actual traffic trends throughout the day.